-HotStuff uses \textit{t-out-of-n} threshold signatures \cite{Short-Signatures-from-the-Weil-Pairing} and the Fast-HotStuff uses aggregated signatures as stated previously.
-The crypto library we used (Dedis advanced crypto library) supports both aggregated and threshold signatures.
-In order to better understand the effects of signature schemes on each protocol's performance we also compared the latency caused by each signature type during consensus.
-Higher latency cause by cryptographic operations during consensus will result in higher latency and lower throughput.
 In both aggregated signature (used in Fast-HotStuff) as well as threshold signature (used in HotStuff) there are three main steps for signature verification in HotStuff and Fast-HotStuff.
 First, each replica signs a message (vote, $NEWVIEW$) and sends it to the primary.
-Second, the primary builds an aggregated signature or threshold signature from $n-f$ messages received from distinct replicas and sends it back to each replica.
+Second, the primary build an aggregated signature or threshold signature from $n-f$ messages received from distinct replicas and sends it back to each replica.
 Third, each replica verifies the aggregated or threshold signature associated with the messages received from the primary.
 The cost for the first step is small and constant (for constant size message) for both threshold signature as well as aggregated signature.
 Therefore, we ignore this cost.
 The computation cost of aggregating signatures into a single constant size aggregated signature by the primary replica in Fast-HotStuff is small, resulting in a negligible delay.
-It is shown by the green bar stacked over the top of the blue bar in the Figure \ref{fig:Signature-Schemes}.
+It is shown by the green bar stacked over top of the blue bar in Figure \ref{fig:Signature-Schemes}.
 But since the time taken by signature aggregation in Fast-HotStuff's primary is so small, it is hardly visible in the graph.
-However, the cost of building threshold signature from $n-f$ partial signatures received by the primary replica in HotStuff from $n-f$ replicas (shown by the red bar) in the threshold signatures in HotStuff is quadratic as it uses $O(t^2)$ ($t=n-f$) time polynomial interpolation.
-Conversely, the computation cost of verification in threshold signature is small per replica shown by the black bar stacked over the red bar in Figure \ref{fig:Signature-Schemes}.
+However, the cost of building the threshold signature from $n-f$ partial signatures received by the primary replica in HotStuff from $n-f$ replicas (shown by the red bar) in the threshold signatures in HotStuff is quadratic as it uses $O(t^2)$ ($t=n-f$) time polynomial interpolation.
+Conversely, the computation cost of verification in threshold signature is small per replica, shown by the black bar stacked over the red bar in Figure \ref{fig:Signature-Schemes}.
 However, the cost of verifying aggregated signature in the aggregated signature scheme is linear, resulting in a linear delay shown by the blue bar.
 In summary, we can see that building threshold signatures in the primary from partial signatures is expensive in threshold signatures.
 Although threshold signatures have constant verification costs, the latency induced in the primary prevents threshold signatures from having performance gain in comparison to the aggregated signature scheme.